Helping People in Need | Protecting Animals and Nature | Enriching Community Life

 Protecting Animals

 In 2012, nearly 37,000 dogs and cats were euthanized in shelters in Maricopa County, Arizona; in Marion County, Indiana, it was over 6,600.
-After 10 years of dedicated collaboration and investment, our communities’ companion animals today face a far better fate.
-In 2012, the Trust and partners in the animal welfare community in both states helped establish collaborative initiatives to reduce the number of unwanted dogs and cats through increasing spay/neuter surgeries, adoptions and public education about responsible pet ownership.
-Since then, euthanasia rates in Maricopa County dropped over 88%, and Marion County fell over 84%.
-We give special thanks to our animal welfare partners and their unswerving commitment to our communities’ pets.
-Over the past 10 years, the Trust invested nearly $20 million in animal welfare in Arizona and Indiana, and we continue to champion this cause.
+After 12 years of dedicated collaboration and investment, companion animals face a far better fate today.
+In 2012, the Trust and partners in the animal welfare community in both states helped establish collaborative initiatives to reduce the number of unwanted dogs and cats through increasing spay and neuter surgeries, adoptions, and public education about responsible pet ownership.
+Since then, euthanasia rates in Maricopa County dropped over 83%, and Marion County decreased 84%.
+The Trust continues to champion the cause by investing more than $20 million in animal welfare in Arizona and Indiana in the last decade.

 Learn more about the Trust’s animal welfare initiatives